Reynolds Serial Numbers

 Please note: Except for a fragment of late production data from 1964-1979 that was preserved in the Allied Band Supply catalog, I am not aware of any surviving official records for serial numbers of Reynolds band instruments.
 Due to the lack of these records, identifying an exact manufacture date for any given serial number is inherently inaccurate.

-As such, the serial number lists compiled below have been based on the visual observation of engraving patterns and other instrument details that I've cross-referenced against catalog illustrations and other available historical information.
-I believe that, while exact dates may never be able to be accurately verified for a specific serial number, the general progression of these lists is defensible and represents Reynolds instruments through the company’s history.
+The serial numbers and estimated dates presented below are based on the visual observation of engraving patterns and design and trim details on hundreds of instruments that I've cross-referenced against catalog illustrations and descriptions and historical company information.
+While an exact date may never be able to be accurately verified for any given serial number, I believe that the general progression of these lists is defensible and represents Reynolds instruments through the company’s history.

 - Any instrument marked "Made by Ohio Band Instrument Co." (includes Regent, Roth, Paramount, etc.)

 - All Roth model instruments (including those marked "made by F.A.
 Reynolds" or "made by Roth-Reynolds").
-All other model instruments marked "made by Roth-Reynolds" are included in the serial number table on this page.
+All other model instruments marked "made by Roth-Reynolds" are included in the primary serial number table.

 - All Medalist instruments made between 1961 and 1964 (SNs below 200000).

 For these exceptions, please see the "Ohio Band / Roth" serial number list.

 Instruments that were originally made by the Ohio Band Instrument Company used a different serial number sequence than those produced by F.A.
 Reynolds.
 This includes the instruments listed as the exceptions to the primary Reynolds list (left).